-Get the temperature control working again on your SUV.
-This page concentrates on General Motors Corp. temperature control and blend door problems on the GMC Acadia and the Chevrolet Traverse.
-However, other popular GM models have the same issue.
+Temperature control not working again on your Chevy?
+This page concentrates on General Motors temperature control and blend door problems on the GMC Acadia and the Chevrolet Traverse.

 In addition to these complaints drivers will often hear a grinding or clicking noise in the interior compartment.
 All of these problems come from devices known as actuator assemblies.
 There are two of these troublesome beasts located in all General Motors vehicles.
 People with the upgraded dual zone AC will have three.